joaomatias100/Vehicle-Detection-and-Tracking/README.md

 Detection reports are generated for **10 different confidence thresholds**, allowing a detailed analysis of system performance across different detection sensitivities.

-Files involved in this step:
-*(add integration scripts here)*

 ---

 # 8. Tracking Evaluation

-The generated detection and tracking results are processed using the **UA-DETRAC evaluation toolkit**.
+The generated detection and tracking results are processed using the **UA-DETRAC evaluation toolkit**, which was obtained by the authors of the UA-DETRAC dataset.

 This toolkit computes both detection and tracking metrics, including: